IT Support for Law Firms

 MSPs typically require monthly payments much like a subscription.
 And some MSPs will require a monthly fee per user.
 Monthly costs may range from anywhere to a couple hundred or a couple thousand dollars each month, depending on your needs and the size of your firm.

-It’s also possible to pay hourly for IT services.
-But we generally recommend against this method.
 By paying hourly, you’ll more than likely feel the need to complete basic IT tasks yourself to save cash.
-Unfortunately, this takes time away from your firm and other critical business activities.
+Unfortunately, this takes time away from your firm and other critical business activities, may add up over time, and may leave you stranded in a time of need if they’re not available.

 Related: